 The Convention on Wetlands is one of many multilateral environmental agreements.
 It works closely with other relevant global treaties, including the six other global biodiversity-related Conventions, with regional biodiversity agreements and with other relevant Conventions such as the United Nations Convention to Combat Desertification (UNCCD).

 The Convention has many agreements with non-governmental bodies, foremost among them six which have been formally approved by the Contracting Parties as International Organization Partners.

-The Convention also benefits from implementation support from private companies, in particular the Danone Group including the Evian brand and the Star Alliance airline network.
+The Convention also benefits from implementation support from private companies, in particular the Danone Group including the Evian brand.

 Contracting Parties can collaborate through Ramsar Regional Initiatives which support regional cooperation between a wide range of stakeholders.